 Being original is almost impossible...

 Thy Selfie employs the structures, conventions, and formal qualities used in fashion spreads, social media, and advertising to offer an analysis of the ways images function in a culture that creates myriad attacks on female self-esteem.
-Tethered to a state of ambivalence, playing on a collective understanding of the world around us as exposed and defenseless, these self-portraits - extremely constructed yet paradoxically speaking of the need to let go - aim to make visible the iconography of mindless consumerism and incessant self-promotion: bold, colorful, and everpresent (due to the inherent relationship between photography and facile reproduction) but lacking a real and nuanced sense of purpose.
+Tethered to a state of ambivalence, playing on a collective understanding of the world around us as exposed and defenseless, these self-portraits - extremely constructed yet paradoxically speaking of the need to let go - aim to make visible the iconography of incessant self-promotion: bold, colorful, and everpresent (due to the inherent relationship between photography and facile reproduction) but lacking a nuanced sense of purpose.

 - Visual Influences